How to avoid phishing emails

 aware when clicking web links and be particularly cautious if you are asked to

 enter account or log-in information.

-Do not include information do you include on your social networking profile:
+Do not include this information on your social networking profile:

 - Your date of birth, including the year

 - The name of your high school